MacsDickinson/blog/Snow/_posts/2013-12-12-Why-leaving-university-was-one-of-the-best-things-I-did.md

 ---
 layout: post
-category: Rants
+category: Uncategorised
-title: Why leaving university was one of the best things I've done
+title: Why I don't regret leaving university
 published: draft
 ---

+![I Regret Nothing ][0]

-I didn't do to well at university.
-For some reason I decided to take a music course.
-Wasn't technical - was mostly theory which wasn't my strong point.
+I didn't do too well at university.
+For some reason I decided to take a music course that was mostly theory which wasn't my strong point.

 I grew up in rural Wales - Brecon - where computer science isn't at the forefront of peoples minds.
-The high school only offered the tradition subjects (I opted for Maths, Chemistry and Music).
-For the more adventurous you could go to the local collage and get a BTec in masonry...
+The high school only offered the traditional subjects (I opted for Maths, Chemistry and Music) and for the more adventurous you could go to the local collage and get a BTec in masonry...

 <!--excerpt-->